JavierSegoviaCordoba/semver-gradle-plugin/.docs/docs/examples/MULTI_PROJECT.md

 Version should be similar to the previous one (only timestamp changes)

-## 3. Add the new file to git and commit it, then run `./gradlew semverCreateTag "-Psemver.tagPrefix=a`
+## 3. Add the new file to git and commit it, then run `./gradlew createSemverTag "-Psemver.tagPrefix=a`

 - Promotes the current state to be a new version for the projects which are using as tag prefix the value `a`.